2023 Solar Incentives Guide for Ridley, PA - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the type of incentives that you are most likely to have heard of.
-It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
-This incentive is a tax credit equal to a predetermined percentage of the money you spend installing solar panels.
+When you hear the term "solar incentives," federal incentives may be the first thing that comes to mind.
+You may have heard of the Federal Solar Investment Tax Credit, or ITC.
+The ITC is a tax credit equal to a certain percentage of the money you spend installing solar panels.

-More information about the new Inflation Reduction Act can be found here.
+Click here to learn more about the new Inflation Reduction Act.
 Your local Ridley solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives